Read these instructions before starting. This is a two-handed operation, and it's easier to read this now than it will be when you're using the tool!

 To start, try the top hinge position (the most commonly used setting).
-Place the cradle under the neck, and position the tool so the caul will come down next to the fret, not on top of the fret.
+Place the neck caul under the neck, and position the tool so the fret caul will come down next to the fret, not on top of the fret.
 Slowly squeeze the tool closed while also turning the thumbwheel.
-With the tool fully closed, the caul should almost touch the fingerboard, but not quite.
+With the tool fully closed, the fret caul should almost touch the fingerboard, but not quite.
 Use a very light touch, so that you don't make caul marks on the fingerboard.
 Placing a business card on the fingerboard is helpful at first: this prevents caul marks, and the thickness of the card sets the proper gap between the caul and the fingerboard.
 With the jaws loosely closed over the fingerboard, you're in the correct range for clamping.

 Step 2: Move onto the fret

 Open Jaws enough to move the caul onto the fret.
 Adjust the thumbwheel to get a loose fit so the tool won't lock as you press the fret in.

 Step 3: Press the fret in

 Squeeze the fret into the slot gradually, relaxing your grip momentarily to adjust the jaw opening with the thumbwheel.
 You will feel the fret ease into the slot and become seated.
 Stop clamping as soon as the fret is seated.
 There's no need to close the tool until it locks — you'll have the best feel for seating a fret by relying on hand pressure only.